-John came back to Europe and eventually the US, and started to explore the question professionally.
+John came back to Europe and started to explore the question professionally.
 It was in the intersection of technology and psychology that the answer began to flow.
-By the 1990s, he started to see the importance of how each of us filters our experiences through our perception of time and the profound repercussions this insight has for self-understanding, collaboration, organisational efficiency and human sustainability.
+He started to see the importance of how each of us filters our experiences through our perception of time and the profound repercussions this insight has for self-understanding, collaboration, organisational efficiency and human sustainability.
 Based on this, John founded a start-up focused on exploring people’s time-framed thought patterns.

-In 1995, he came across Julian Jaynes’s seminal work, The Origin of Consciousness in the Breakdown of the Bicameral Mind.
-Armed with new insights, he set about developing a measure of human temporal cognition, or how thought patterns have evolved in relation to the perception of time.
-The theory linked the evolution of consciousness, self-awareness, and memory structures with our ability to engage in mental time travel (past, present, future), and how that influences our personality and behaviour.
-In other words, John discovered that how people perceive and process information and interact with others is a direct outcome of the relationship between their perception of past, present, and future.
+In the late 1990s, he came across Julian Jaynes’s seminal work, The Origin of Consciousness in the Breakdown of the Bicameral Mind.
+Armed with new insights from Julian Jaynes’s seminal work, he set about developing a measure of human temporal cognition, how thought patterns have evolved in relation to people’s perception of time.
+The theory he developed linked the evolution of consciousness, self-awareness, and memory structures with our ability to engage in mental time travel (past, present, future), and how that influences our personality and behaviour.
+In other words, John realised that the way people perceive and process information and interact with others is a direct outcome of the relationship between their perception of past, present, and future.
 How they use these three mental constructs of time creates their inner reality.

-He began to understand that while people can choose how they are going to behave, they couldn’t choose how they are going to learn.
-In 1998 he engaged noted author Dan Ariely, then a professor and scientist at Massachusetts Institute of Technology (MIT), to help him put a solid scientific and testable metric underneath this increasingly sophisticated theory.
+He also realised that while people can choose how they are going to behave, they can’t choose how they are going to learn.
+He soon engaged noted author Dan Ariely, then a professor and scientist at Massachusetts Institute of Technology (MIT), to help him put a solid scientific and testable metric underneath this increasingly sophisticated theory.
 It was soon found the model worked cross-culturally and could be used to describe the interactions inside of or between cultures.

 The implications were profound and when put into practice had a direct impact on the cultures of teams, organisations, learning institutions, and any place where humans came together.
-By the early 2000s, John was successfully opening new levels of communication and collaboration between people while diffusing conflicts within organisations, no matter whether they were conflicts of value, meaning, purpose, or strategy.
+By 2005, John was successfully opening new levels of communication and collaboration between people while diffusing conflicts within organisations, no matter whether they were conflicts of value, meaning, purpose, or strategy.

 Because of the effectiveness of the framework and the insights it reveals, its simple construction and its solid scientific footing, John was often invited to speak to various audiences.
-He became a high-level speaker, consultant and trainer to organisations large and small, both for profit and not for profit.
-John’s model undercut the supposedly inevitable conflicts between people’s behaviours, leadership styles, communication styles, and types of motivation.
+He became a sought-after speaker, consultant and trainer to organisations large and small, both for profit and not for profit.
+John’s model helped his clients avoid the supposedly inevitable conflicts between people’s behaviours, leadership styles, communication styles, and types of motivation.

 In 2005, John published his first book with co-author Miller Stevens, Power Tools, a User’s Manual for the Mind.
 A second book, It’s All About Time ~ How Companies Innovate and Why Some Do It Better, was published in 2010.